Five on a Treasure Island: Plot

 When siblings Julian, Dick and Anne cannot go for their usual summer holiday to Polzeath, they are invited to spend the summer with their Aunt Fanny and Uncle Quentin at their home Kirrin Cottage, in the coastal village of Kirrin.
 They also meet their cousin Georgina, a surly, difficult girl, who tries hard to live like a boy and only answers to the name George.
 Despite an uncomfortable start, the cousins become friends and George introduces them to her beloved dog Timothy (Timmy), who secretly lives with a fisher boy called James in the village, as George's parents will not allow her to keep a dog.

 On their way to Kirrin Island, George shows her cousins a shipwreck, explaining it was her great-great-great-grandfather's ship.
 He had been transporting gold when the ship was wrecked in a storm, but despite divers investigating the wreck, the gold was never found.
 After visiting the wreck, the five arrive on the Island and are exploring the ruined castle when a huge storm blows up, making it too dangerous for them to return to the mainland.
 While they take shelter on the island, the sea throws up the old shipwreck, grounding it on the rocks surrounding the island.
 Excited by these developments, they decide to come back at dawn the next day to investigate the wreck before it is discovered.

 The following day, the five visit the wreck and discover the captain's cabin, where they find some objects belonging to George's old relative, including a box which they take back to Kirrin Cottage.
-Uncle Quentin confiscates the box, but Julian sneaks into Uncle his study and takes it back, finding it contains an old map of Kirrin Castle.
+Uncle Quentin confiscates the box, but Julian sneaks into his uncle's study and takes it back, finding it contains an old map of Kirrin Castle.
 On further investigation of the map, the children find the word INGOTS, which they later realise marks where the lost gold was buried.
 After making a tracing of the map and returning the box, they decide to find the gold themselves.